10 Aug What to look for when buying a property for land banking.

 There will be those content to ride that wave of uncertainty, secure in themselves and the decisions they have made.
 They understand risk and are happy to play the long game.

 There will be others, however, who panic, scramble to sell and are happy to accept an offer that allays their fears.
-This is where the opportunity lies.
+And this is where the opportunity lies.

 That said, we thought we’d take this moment to share our thoughts on what to look for when buying a block of land, should one of those unicorn opportunities arise.
 These points cover the Mum and Dad planning for their forever home, all the way through to the developer buying up multiple lots to hold on to as part of a landbanking strategy until the time is right to develop.